jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

-Future Enhancements
+Suggested Enhancements
 ===
-I would love to extend this model in the unforeseeable future:
+Some ideas that you can extend this model for better results:

 - Extending to more than 2 securities and trade on optimum prices
 - Generate trade signals based on correlation and co-integration
 - Using PCA for next-period evaluation.
 In my book I've described the use of PCA to reconstruct the DOW index.
 Source codes <a href="https://github.com/jamesmawm/mastering-python-for-finance-second-edition/blob/master/Chapter%2006%20-%20Statistical%20Analysis%20of%20Time%20Series%20Data.ipynb">here</a>,